 Set the Windows 10 Wallpaper of different Monitors

 You are now in the right place to change the desktop background.
-First browse and open the pictures you want to use as your desktop wallpaper.
-If you just click on the Windows 10 wallpaper now, it will change the wallpaper on call screens.
-To only change it on one of the, simply right click it and select the monitor on which you want to change it.
-Setting different Windows 10 backgrounds per screen, has never been easier.
+First, browse and open the pictures you want to use as your desktop wallpaper.
+If you click on the Windows 10 wallpaper now, it will change the wallpaper on call screens.
+To only change it on one of them, right-click it and select the monitor on which you want to change it.
+Setting different Windows 10 backgrounds per screen has never been more comfortable.